5 THINGS: on Transcoding in Post

 Often, you’ll want to add additional things like watermarks, a 2 pop and tail pop to verify sync, along with the editor’s audio mix for reference.
 The video format differs from mix facility to mix facility, but most are ProRes or DNx formats.
 These usually top out at HD as most audio systems can’t handle 4K playback AND all of the horsepower needed for audio sync and playback.
 For long form projects, or projects where editing and post audio are going on simultaneously, exports may be broken up into sections or reels for ease of manipulation.

-3. VFX and Color
+3. Transcoding for VFX and Color

 VFX can vary as well.
 Normally, VFX wants the highest quality version you can generate.
 Normally, this requires you to go back to the camera originals and generate image sequences – often DPX or Open EXR in nature – so the VFX artists can work with each frame individually.
 Often, VFX will ask for certain naming conventions for the frames.
-They’ll also usually request a ProRes or DNx file as reference, along with timecode window burns with reference metadata so you can match back to the timeline or source media.
+They’ll also usually request a ProRes or DNx file as a reference, along with timecode window burns with reference metadata so you can match back to the timeline or source media.
 They may even request an AAF or XML of your NLE timeline.
 On lower budget projects, a high res ProRes or DNxHD or DNxHR file may be acceptable.
 As always, ask the VFX house for their deliverables doc – don’t guess.

 For color, most colorists prefer to work with the camera originals – which means either they (or you) need to relink back to the original camera files.
 Depending on your agreement with the colorist, you may need to do the reconform, then handoff the confirmed sequence to the colorist, or they may be responsible for the re-conform.
-This can be a difficult process – especially if your metadata didn’t make the translation between the production media and edit ready media because you used an ill equipped transcoder.
+This can be a difficult process – especially if your metadata didn’t make the translation between the production media and edit ready media because you used an ill-equipped transcoder.
 Other colorists may prefer – and when I say prefer, I mean tolerate – a flattened high res export from your timeline after re-linking back to the camera originals.
 This export could be a high bitrate ProRes, DNxHD, DNxHR, or Cineform format.
 Some may even request an image sequence, much like the VFX house, along with any reference DNX or ProRes cuts and an AAF or XML of the sequence.

 Distribution is a very tricky thing.
 New platforms are emerging, and current distribution outlets are evolving their spec.
 Thus, you can’t GUESS at what they want.
 You need to request their deliverable doc.
 And I assure you, they have one.
 Let me repeat: